Bristol Pike and Levittown Parkway

 A bona fide anchor store had been completed 2 years after the mall's debut.
 Pottstown, Pennsylvania-based Pomeroy's held a grand opening for their 3-level (241,000 square foot) Levittown location on May 5, 1955.
 This dedication was followed by the completion of the final two SHOP-A-RAMA store blocks.
 The complex now consisted of eight structures, which encompassed a total of 545,300 leasable square feet and housed over sixty stores and services.

-NESHAMINY MALL (1968) {6.8 miles west, in Bucks County} was the first major shopping center built in the SHOP-RAMA trade area.
+NESHAMINY MALL (1968) {6.8 miles west, in Bucks County} was the second major shopping center built in the SHOP-RAMA trade area.
 It was followed by OXFORD VALLEY MALL {3.9 miles northwest, also in Bucks County}in 1973.

 All of the commercial competition was too much for the SHOP-A-RAMA to withstand.
 It soon fell into decline.
 Demographics of the community had also changed over the years.
 Baby boomers, who had been born and raised in Levittown, grew up and moved on, leaving many "empty nest" households behind.

 Several of the original SHOP-A-RAMA tenants had either moved to newer shopping centers or gone out of business.
-Pomeroy's was shuttered January 25, 1987.
+Pomeroy's was shuttered on January 25, 1987.
 The store re-opened, as Ports of the World (a discount branch of the Boscov's chain), on April 13, 1987.
-It was given a bona fide Boscov's nameplate August 23, 1993, but was permanently shuttered in March 2001.
+It was given a bona fide Boscov's nameplate on August 23, 1993, but was permanently shuttered in March 2001.
 Woolworth's had closed for good in October 1993.

 By this time, the SHOP-A-RAMA was practically deserted.
 A plan was assembled by the Tarrytown, New York-based DLC Management Corporation, owners of the "tired and outdated asset" since the year 2000.
 The southwestern store blocks became the first sections to be demolished, in early 2003.